Do the Digit Insurance

 If you are a beginner and can not initially attain perfection at Chaturanga Dandasana, you can start by modifying the pose.
 The popular modification ideas are as follows:

-• Take Help of a Wall: As a beginner, you can perform the posture by standing at the side of a wall.
-Then, place your arms firmly on the wall and push your body away from the wall.
-This way, you can enhance your muscle strength and prepare for the main posture.
+1. Take Help of a Wall: As a beginner, you can perform the posture by standing at the side of a wall.
+Then, place your arms firmly on the wall and push your body away from it.
+This will enhance your muscle strength and prepare you for the main posture.

-• Use Yoga Blocks: Keep a yoga block between your inner thighs or under your shoulder for better support during the posture.
-This will also help you to keep proper alignment of your body.
+3. Use Yoga Blocks: Keep a yoga block between your inner thighs or under your shoulder for better support during posture.
+This will also help you maintain proper body alignment.

-Thus, the discussion on the benefits of Chaturanga Dandasana has brought out some key information about diseases it can treat, and more.
+Thus, the discussion on the benefits of Chaturanga Dandasana has revealed some key information about diseases it can treat and more.
 Therefore, consider this guide if you are a beginner and want comprehensive guidance on Chaturanga Dandasana.
-Further, consult your physician or an expert if you have any serious health issues before practising this posture.
+Further, consult your physician or an expert if you have serious health issues before practising this posture.

 Who should avoid doing Chaturanga Dandasana?